laowantong/paroxython/README.md

   </a>
 </p>

 Paroxython starts from a given folder of **programs**.
-Its contents is parsed, and all features that meet the provided **specifications** are labelled and associated with their spanning lines (e.g., `"assignment_lhs_identifier:a": 4, 6, 18` or `"loop_with_late_exit:while": 3-7, 20-29`).
+Its contents is parsed, and all features that meet the provided **specifications** are labelled and associated with their spans (e.g., `"assignment_lhs_identifier:a": 4, 6, 18` or `"loop_with_late_exit:while": 3-7, 20-29`).

-These **labels** constitute only a scattered knowledge.
+These **labels** constitute only scattered knowledge.
 The next step is to map them onto a **taxonomy** designed with basic hierarchical constraints in mind (e.g., the fact that the introduction of the concept of early exit must come after that of loop, which itself requires that of control flow, is expressed by the _taxon_ `"flow/loop/exit/early"`).

 <p align="center">
   <a href="https://laowantong.github.io/paroxython/user_manual/index.html#taxonomy">